Adorable Baby Hippo Facts That Will Melt Your Heart

 It's rare for baby hippos to be poached since their teeth are smaller, but they do suffer from an encroaching lack of habitat caused by our activities.

-Baby Hippos Are Not Dangerous, But You Still Want to Avoid Them
+Baby Hippos Are Not Dangerous, but You Still Want to Avoid Them

 The moral of the story: Baby hippos are cute as heck, but should be seen only at a safe distance.